Wojtas13/JavaScript-Projects/README.md

 Repo zawiera:

-Projekt 1 - Edytor graficzny Strona
+Projekt 1 - Edytor graficzny

-Projekt 2 - Ball in a hole Strona
+Projekt 2 - Ball in a hole

-Projekt 3 - SoundKit Strona
+Projekt 3 - SoundKit

-Projekt 4 - NotePocket Strona
+Projekt 4 - NotePocket

 Projekt 5 - Catch me if you can (TODO)